zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-amazon.md

 Arabaya is a certain mind, a memorial.

 [APZ 114.2] (#apz114 .2) {#apz114 .2 .ref .apz} "My Confused,
-Mind, mind, and not leave the Goumest plant” is from the Goumest Plant, From Buddhasasasa, from the Tharatha, from God,
+Mind, mind, and not leave the Goumest plant" is from the Goumest Plant, From Buddhasasasa, from the Tharatha, from God,
 Do not leave Arahanthasana, but go.

 [APZ 114.3] (#apz114 .3) {#apz114 .3.ref .apz} "Some of the great news
-Direction” refers to the previous length or to the west, or to the south or north, Traveling.
+Direction" refers to the previous length or to the west, or to the south or north, Traveling.
 Forward.

-[APZ 114.4] (#apz114 .4) {#apz114 .4 .ref .apz} "Great Pledge” is the Great
+[APZ 114.4] (#apz114 .4) {#apz114 .4 .ref .apz} "Great Pledge" is the Great
 Pledged, Pledged, Pledged, Has Pledged Pledges
 There are nibular pledges.

-[APZ 114.5] (#apz114 .5) {#apz114 .5 .ref .apz} tells the earth "Geary”.
+[APZ 114.5] (#apz114 .5) {#apz114 .5 .ref .apz} tells the earth "Geary".
 A
 Gentlemen resembling the EarthThe prophecy was made.

 [APZ 114.6] (#apz114 .6) {#apz114 .6 .ref .apz} "Some of the great pledges
-It bends in a direction and in that direction” is the Buddha Somewhere also bends towards it.
+It bends in a direction and in that direction" is the Buddha Somewhere also bends towards it.
 It bent, it was burdened by its alley There is a predominant one.
 So said the pierful strations:

 [Msdiv 115] (#msdiv115) {#msdiv115 .ref .msdiv} (17-16)

 [APZ 115.1] (#apz115 .1) {#apz115 .1 .ref .apz} "Aged with weakened bodies
-My” is the last age, which went into the scrupulous, scrupulous.
+My" is the last age, which went into the scrupulous, scrupulous.
-“Few strength is true of weak bodies.”
+"Few strength is true of weak bodies."

-[APZ 115.2] (#apz115 .2) {#apz115 .2 .ref .apz} "So the body does not go there”
+[APZ 115.2] (#apz115 .2) {#apz115 .2 .ref .apz} "So the body does not go there"
 Is the Buddha somewhere, does not go there, does not move, does not move forward, does not go.
 Thinking is from the journey of wisdom, by the way of consciousness, by the way of wisdom.
 Walk, move forward.

 [APZ 115.3] (#apz115 .3) {#apz115 .3 .ref .apz} "Brahman, My heart is there
-The term” is the 'heart' of a particular thought in Adda (Mahanidadesa (16-13) 4 Should be applied from place.)
+The term" is the 'heart' of a particular thought in Adda (Mahanidadesa (16-13) 4 Should be applied from place.)
 In its term 'is the mind of the Buddhist in a certain place Its application is available.
 So said the pierful strations:

 [Msdiv 116] (#msdiv116) {#msdiv116 .ref .msdiv} (17-17)

-[APZ 116.1] (#apz116 .1) {#apz116 .1 .ref .apz} "Example of Madi” is in Kama Madi
+[APZ 116.1] (#apz116 .1) {#apz116 .1 .ref .apz} "Example of Madi" is in Kama Madi
 In the fats, in the form of fats, in the form of fats, for example.

-[APZ 116.2] (#apz116 .2) {#apz116 .2 .ref .apz} "grating” is a craving
+[APZ 116.2] (#apz116 .2) {#apz116 .2 .ref .apz} "grating" is a craving
 By looking grating, grating is grating, grating, Grating by resorting, grating by rewarding, by looking for visualness grating, grating with lust, corrupt with maliceSay, blunting